 The economic effects have also spread across the State with individuals in the leisure and hospitality sector experiencing the greatest impact, both in job losses and unemployment claims.
+Also, see in this section "Sales Tax Collections" below.

 State Current Actions.
 The State did not impose a mandatory statewide shelter in place order.
 However, the Governor did issue a "Stay Safe, Stay Home" directive which directed State residents to stay home whenever possible and follow specific social distancing instructions to slow the spread of the virus.
 Some local governments have chosen to issue more restrictive mandatory orders, such as the County.
 The State continues to actively monitor the effects of COVID-19 on the State economy and adapt its responses as appropriate to facilitate a successful economic recovery.
 Future special legislative sessions are anticipated as COVID-19 public health and economic impacts become clearer.